How to Help

 3. Volunteer for the Indian Point Campaign: Contact Manna Jo Greene, Environmental Action Director, mannajo@Clearwater.org, 845 265-8080, x7113 or 845-807-1270 or Matt Salton, Environmental Action Associate, firstname.lastname@example.org, 914-844-9821

 WHY WE MUST CLOSE INDIAN POINT NOW

-Indian Point is sited in the most populous location of any US nuclear plant, 25 miles north of Manhattan, with 20 million people living within a 50-mile radius.
-A catastrophic accident at Indian Point could kill tens of thousands, cause many more longer-term cancers, and render NYC and much of the Hudson Valley uninhabitable.
+Indian Point is located 25 miles north of New York City on the Hudson River at the intersection of two earthquake faults, the Ramapo Fault and the Stamford-to-Peekskill Fault Line.
+Indian Point is also sited in the most populous location of any US nuclear plant, with 20 million people living or working within 50 miles of the plant, and experts say that evacuation plans are severely deficient.
+A catastrophic accident at Indian Point could kill tens of thousands, cause many more long-term cancers, and render NYC and much of the Hudson Valley uninhabitable.
 (View Map)

 Clearwater is fighting to close the aging, leaking Indian Point nuclear plant, which is reaching the end of its designed 40-year lifespan and applying to renew its license for an unthinkable 20 years.
 Read a Summary of Clearwater’s Environmental Justice Contention Testimony at Indian Point Relicensing Hearings in Front of Atomic Safety Licensing Board on October 23, 2012.

 - Potentially Worse than Fukushima

 The meltdown of Japan’s Fukushima Daiichi nuclear plant was a wake-up call that we ignore at our peril.
 It could happen here, and if it did, the consequences would be much, much worse than they were in Japan. more…

 Read Victor Gilinski’s New York Times oped “Indian Point: The Next Fukushima?”